projectM-visualizer/projectm-eval/docs/Expression-Syntax.md

 - `+`: Adds both operands.
 - `-`: Subtracts the right operand from the left.
 - `*`: Multiplies both operands.
 - `/`: Divides the left operand by the right.
+If the divisor is zero, the result of the operation is `0` instead of `Inf`.
 - `%`: Converts the operands to integers and returns the remainder of the left by the right operand.
 - `^`: Calculates the left operand to the power of the right operand.